dagodax/calamares/src/branding/README.md

 to find Calamares, and then adds a subdirectory which contains the actual branding component.

-Adding the subdirectory can be done as follows:

- - If the directory contains files only, and optionally has a single subdirectory lang/ which contains the translation files for the component, then `calamares_add_branding_subdirectory()` can be used, which takes only the name of the subdirectory.

 The file layout in a typical branding component repository is:

 ```